Looking for things to do when spending a weekend in Budapest?

 Where | Heroes Square

-If you’re after an organized tour to discover Budapest, here are some of my favourites
+If you’re after an organised tour to discover Budapest, here are some of my favourites

-Even though Hungary is part of the European Union, they still use their own currency instead of the Euro, which is the Hungarian Forint (HUF).
+Even though Hungary is part of the European Union, it still uses its own currency instead of the Euro, which is the Hungarian Forint (HUF).

-We have noticed that the most reliable way to save on commissions, is paying with your credit or debit card.
+What I have noticed is that the most reliable way to save on commissions is to pay with your credit or debit card.

-The very first thing that drew our attention when arrived in Budapest, was the amount of ‘independent ATMs’ that were established throughout the touristic area of the city.
+The very first thing that drew my attention when I arrived in Budapest was the number of ‘independent ATMs’ that were established throughout the tourist area of the city.

-We noticed, that it has become a trend for vendors to install an independent ATM outside their stores.
+I noticed that it has become quite a trend for vendors to install an independent ATM outside their stores.
 It is generally known to be an easy way to earn money.

-From our previous travel experiences, we learned the hard lesson that those machines charge an absurd withdrawal fee and hold your money until the exchange rate is in the owner’s favour, therefore we can’t emphasize it enough to ignore them.
+From our previous travel experiences, we learned the hard lesson that those machines charge an absurd withdrawal fee and hold your money until the exchange rate is in the owner’s favour; therefore, I can’t emphasise it enough to ignore them.

 Bus 100E | Bus 100E goes directly from Kalvin Ter M to Budapest Airport.
 The price for a ticket is 900 Hungarian Forint (€2,70) and can be purchased at the machines at the bus and metro stations.